RobertoOranger/2019-final-project/README.md

 # final-project-RobertoOranger
 final-project-RobertoOranger created by GitHub Classroom.
-This is a simple project for study an application of Contract Factory.
+This is a simple project to study an application of Contract Factory.
 A Factory is a contract that creates other contracts.

 User Stories: